The Tachypomp: Tachypomp

 The term "tachypomp" refers to a fictional device theoretically capable of attaining infinite speed.
 The machine itself is a series of trains (or any train-like vehicle) each half the length of the preceding, stacked vertically.
 The trains would thus move in tandem, and their speeds would be added to find the speed of the train on top.
 For instance, if the bottom train were moving 40 miles per hour and the train above that 40 miles per hour, then the speed of the higher train would be 80 miles per hour.

+Though an interesting idea in theory, as presented it ignores several key physics ideas.